 Note: This page contains side effects data for the generic drug sorafenib.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Nexavar.
+It is possible that some of the dosage forms included below may not apply to the brand name Nexavar.

 For the Consumer

 Applies to sorafenib: oral tablet

 Along with its needed effects, sorafenib (the active ingredient contained in Nexavar) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking sorafenib:More common